-Conclusions Recommendations
+Conclusions and Recommendations

-I find that the TIS provides an adequate basis upon which to assess the impacts of the proposed annexation and rezoning.
+I find that the TIS and Addendum #1 provide an adequate basis upon which to assess the impacts of the proposed annexation and rezoning.
 I agree that the proposal does not cause the need for change in the functional classification of any existing or planned facility.

 I concur with the engineer's analysis concluding that key intersections will fail to meet adopted performance standards at the following intersections: